 We are accelerating key projects within the programme.
-Subject to resource consents being obtained, the programme will be in place for the 36th America’s Cup, Asia-Pacific Economic Forum (APEC), and Te Matatini in 2021.
+Subject to resource consents being obtained, these will be completed by 2021, in time for the 36th America’s Cup, Asia-Pacific Economic Forum (APEC), and Te Matatini.

-In just three years, Auckland’s waterfront will look dramatically different.
+In 2 years, Auckland’s waterfront will look dramatically different.

 Projects to be completed before 2021: